Hauptmann: Background

-It equates to the rank of captain in the British and US Armies, and is rated OF-2 in NATO.
-Currently there is no female form, like Hauptfrau within the military, the correct form of address is "Frau Hauptmann".
+This rank is equivalent to the rank of captain in the British and US Armies, and is rated OF-2 in NATO.

+Currently, there is no female form within the German military (such as Hauptfrau): the correct form of address is "Frau Hauptmann."

 More generally, a Hauptmann can be the head of any hierarchically structured group of people, often as a compound word.
 For example, a Feuerwehrhauptmann is the captain of a fire brigade, while Räuberhauptmann refers to the leader of a gang of robbers.

 Official Austrian and German titles incorporating the word include Landeshauptmann, Bezirkshauptmann, Burghauptmann, and Berghauptmann.

 In Saxony during the Weimar Republic, the titles of Kreishauptmann, and Amtshauptmann were held by senior civil servants.